microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Remove-PowerBIWorkspaceUser.md

 ## PARAMETERS

 ### -Id
-Workspace or Group Id for which user should be removed.
+ID of the workspace the user should be removed from.

 ```yaml
 Type: Guid